 IEG researchers have pioneered the development and application of functional gene arrays (e.g., GeoChip), and metagenomic sequencing (e.g., MiSeq sequencing of phylogenetic and functional gene amplicons) for microbial community and quantitative analysis.
 Current research directions include the establishment of a Raman-based single cell genomics facility and methods for analyzing ‘big data’.

-GeoChip microarrays are the most comprehensive FGAs available to date.
+GeoChip microarra ys are the most comprehensive FGAs available to date.
 Using Agilent microarray technology, we currently have two versions of the latest GeoChip design, 5S and 5M.
 GeoChip 5S contains approximately 60,000 probes per array and was designed for general microbial ecology studies.
-It covers genes involved in the core biogeochemical cycles (C, N, S, and P), and metal and antibiotic resistance genes that alter the metal or antibiotic (oxidation, reduction, degradation) GeoChip 5M is a larger array, containing ~180,000 probes for functional genes involved in C, N, S, and P cycles, degradation genes environmental contaminants (organic solvents, pesticides, BTEX, etc.), metal homeostasis, antibiotic resistance, stress response, energy processing, as well as several other categories (viral and protist genes, etc).
+It covers genes involved in the core biogeochemical cycles (C, N, S, and P), and metal and antibiotic resistance genes that alter the metal or antibiotic (oxidation, reduction, degradation) GeoChip 5M is a larger array, containing ~180,000 probes for functional genes involved in C, N, S, and P cycles, degradation genes for environmental contaminants (organic solvents, pesticides, BTEX, etc.), metal homeostasis, antibiotic resistance, stress response, electron transport, microbial defense, as well as several other categories (virulence, viral and protist genes, etc).
 These versions greatly expanded the overall gene and sequence coverage of previous versions by adding more than 1,000 new gene families covering a total of 1,447 gene families.
 New categories include microbial defense, plant growth promotion, pigments and protist phylogenetic markers.
-We continue to expand the number and coverage functional gene groups, develop and improve on software and algorithms used for sequence selection, probe design, and data processing, improve on sample preparation and hybridization protocols, and develop new uses for the microarray technology.
+We continue to expand the number and coverage of functional gene groups, develop and improve on software and algorithms used for sequence selection, probe design, and data processing, improve on sample preparation and hybridization protocols, and develop new uses for the microarray technology.
 We anticipate having the GeoChip 6 available later this year.

 High-throughput sequencing has enabled microbiologists to address many previously unanswerable research questions and sequencing amplified gene markers to determine phylogenetic and functional diversity is becoming a common approach.
 The Illumina platform, particularly the MiSeq, has become an attractive sequencing option due to lower cost, rapid analysis, and higher accuracy.
 IEG is equipped with a MiSeq benchtop sequencer.
 A major challenge for MiSeq amplicon sequencing is the so-called low sequence diversity or unbalanced base composition in template DNA sequences.
 We have optimized protocols for de novo sequencing of 16S rRNA gene for bacteria and archaea and developed a novel phasing amplicon sequencing approach to overcome this issue by shifting sequencing phases among different community samples by adding spacers consisting of 0-7 bases.
 We continue to improve our sequencing protocols to increase quality and reduce cost and to increase available primer sets to allow sequencing of more genes.